pachterlab/kb_docs/docs/source/overview/introduction.rst

   retains all information needed for accurate quantification while dramatically reducing compute time and resource requirements.

-  For complex or custom assays, kallisto also supports :ref:`seqspec <seqspec intro>`, a small machine-readable format that describes barcode and UMI positions so kallisto can parse nonstandardread layouts.
+  For complex or custom assays, kallisto also supports :ref:`seqspec <seqspec intro>`, a compact, machine-readable format that describes barcode and UMI positions so kallisto can parse nonstandardread layouts.

   *Input*: sequencing reads, an index built from your reference targets, and (for